Drinking Water Source Protection Committee

 The Committee, by regulation, consists of a Chair, plus 9 members representing a variety of sectors to encompass the broad, multi-sectoral interests of the planning area.

 The purpose of developing a Plan is to protect current and future municipal drinking water sources including Ramsey Lake, the Vermilion River, the Wanapitei River and 24 municipal groundwater wells from known or potential contaminants.
-The source protection committee is working to identify and assess risks to municipal drinking water sources.
-The committee has developed a local source protection plan to reduce significant threats to these sources that is now being reviewed by the Ministry of the Environment.
+The Source Protection Committee is working to identify and assess risks to municipal drinking water sources.
+The committee has developed a local Source Protection Plan to reduce significant threats to these sources that was approved in September 2014 by the Ministry of the Environment, Conservation and Parks.

 All committee meetings are open to members of the public.